Should you buy a TCL TV on Black Friday? Our verdict on its best low-price, big-screen TVs

 • Audio: Dolby Atmos, DTS Virtual:X

-We recently reviewed the TCL 85C805K, calling it the home theatre bargain of the year, and giving it an Award for its trouble.
+We gave the TCL 85C805K an Award last year, calling it the home theatre bargain of the year.
 It's quintessential TCL, packing phenomenal specs into a very affordable package.
+And it's now even cheaper for Black Friday.

 You get all four types of HDR, a Mini LED panel, 120Hz refresh rate for console gaming (and 144Hz for high-end PCs), a dedicated game mode and the Google TV operating system.
 True, only two of its four HDMI ports are certified as 2.1 for full-fat gaming, but you can't have everything.

 And while the picture isn't perfect, it is endlessly watchable, and far better than a screen this price has any right to be.
 The 85-inch model we tested comes in at just £1575, while the 98-incher is £3000.
 The smallest model in the range is 50 inches, and will set you back £699.
-But look out for discounts.
+But look at these deals below.

 MORE: